Click2Cloud/openshift2/README.md

-# Click2Cloud OpenShift .NET Kit
+# Click2Cloud OpenShift .NET Development Kit
 This repository contains a complete package of OpenShift 2.x cloud with .NET and MSSQL capabilities.
-Please read the `LICENSE` file before using `Click2Cloud OpenShift .NET kit`.
+Please read the `LICENSE` file before using `Click2Cloud OpenShift .NET Development kit`.

 <br>
 #####This kit contains the following items: